A-Sleepy-Fox/VRChat_Worlds_Shared/README.md

 Because of GitHub locking out some files, you will have to Import this and to do so:

-  <b>Right Click in Assets -> Import Package -> Select the USharp package<\b><br>
+  <b>Right Click in Assets -> Import Package -> Select the USharp package<br>

-This will have to be done everytime the U# code gets updated over Github's Push and Pull.
+<p>This will have to be done everytime the U# code gets updated over Github's Push and Pull.